 Houston’s education and life experience have given her a deep contextual appreciation for her environs.
 Keen informed observation and a widely varied skill set imbue her place-based sculpture, paintings and drawings with a fluidity of scale that is at once both intimate and far-reaching, rural and global.

-Her work is held in private collections in North America and Europe.
+Her work is held in both public and private collections.

 All Rights Reserved.